 How to help your child As a parent you can help your child by having an open relationship, which encourages your child to talk to you if they are troubled.
 Listening and taking their feelings seriously is the most important way you can help.
 They may just want you to listen or to have a hug, or they may want more practical help.
 If you child's negative feelings don't pass over time, you may want to consider obtaining some professional help, initially talk to you GP and see what they suggest.
 It's also a good idea to talk to your child's teacher at school, to establish if how they are feeling is affecting their school work or friendships.
 They may have a school counsellor that your child can talk to.
 Different professionals often work together in Child and Adolescent Mental Health Services (CAMHS) run through the NHS.
-During the pandemic children and young people may need more emotional support.
-It's important to minimize the negative impact the pandemic is having on your children.
-You can do this by explaining the facts to them, answering their questions truthfully and being there to support them.
-Like adults, children will respond to the current situations differently, they may be more clingy, anxious, withdrawn, angry or agitated.
+Like adults, children will respond to situations differently.
+Depending on what is bothering them, they may be more clingy, anxious, withdrawn, angry or agitated.
 Remember to listen to your children and re-assure them.
 Keep routines where possible or create new ones, building in time for learning, play and relaxation.
 The best way to communicate to your children is by talking about worrying news with open, confident, clear and truthful facts.